API-Beast/Stargazer/Concept/Races.md

 # Mini-Race Brainstorming

+Mini-Races are rare occurances but have more interesting ("overpowered" if the game weren't about exploration) mechanics than the main races.

 - Spectrals?
 Can control any planet without needing to assimilate or wipe it.
 Spooky.
 Maybe make them give controlled ships some kind of bonus?
 - Swarms?
 Live on ships, planets are not conquered, only wiped which produces some additional ships.
 Very powerful but unable to control the universe.

+## Crystaloids

+Very strong but also very slow, both in production and assimilation.
+In most cases they just defend their own planets.

+Ships are surrounded by a aura that slows down and damages any nearby hostile ships slightly.
+In the case of a single ship this is barely noticable, but a swarm of these will be very dangerous.
+Since planets are defended by many of these ships they are near inconquerable.

+Ice cold visuals.